jekku123/speedgame/readme.md

 # Speedgame

 Game where buttons light up and turn off in random order, your task is to press them in the order they light up.
-If if you press the buttons in wrong order or press end button, the game will end and modal will show score, message and tell if you made top 5.
-You get to insert your name and it will show up at the scoreboard if you made top 5.
+If you press the buttons in wrong order or press end button, the game will end and a modal will show your score, judgement message and inform you if you made top 5.
+You get to insert your name and it will show up in the scoreboard if you made top 5.

 ## Technologies used

 Built with:

 - HTML
-- JS
 - CSS
+- JavaScript

 ## **handleStartButton()**